Last updated: 2022-05-05

 However, if necessary, we may retain your personal information for our compliance with a legal, accounting, or reporting obligation or for archiving purposes in the public interest, scientific, or historical research purposes or statistical purposes.

-If you are a member of a Slack team that has enabled Ubots Service, we may publicly present on our Website your Slack team name and team avatar.
+If you are a member of a Slack team that has enabled ubots Service, we may publicly present on our Website your Slack team name, team avatar, or company logo.
 We will not show any individual user’s information.

 We do not aim any of our products or services directly at children under the age of 13, and we do not knowingly collect personal information about children under 13.